Barry Sparks: History

-In 2001, Sparks became the bass player for Dokken, an affiliation that lasted until 2010 and produced 4 studio albums.
+In 2001, Sparks became the bass player for Dokken, an affiliation that lasted until 2010 and produced four studio albums.
 During this time, Sparks and Dokken drummer Mick Brown also played with Ted Nugent, documented on the 2008 live release Sweden Rocks.

 In 2004, Sparks was called to record bass tracks for the Scorpions' Unbreakable album.
 That same year, Sparks filled in for one of his all-time bass heroes, Pete Way of UFO, on the You Are Here U.S. tour.
 He last toured with the group in 2011.

-After previously touring with the band in 2003 for their Big Machine album, Sparks was again recruited by Japanese superstars B'z for their 2008 "Glory Days" tour, re-teaming with his former Yngwie Malmsteen, MSG and Cosmosquad rhythm partner, drummer Shane Gaalaas.
-He remained a touring member through 2019 during which time he also recorded many albums and singles with the band.
+After previously touring with the band in 2003 for their Big Machine album, Sparks was again recruited by the Japanese rock duo B'z for their 2008 "Glory Days" tour, re-teaming with his former Yngwie Malmsteen, MSG and Cosmosquad rhythm partner, drummer Shane Gaalaas.
+He remained a touring member through 2019, during which he also recorded many albums and singles with the band.

 In 2013, Sparks re-connected with his former Yngwie Malmsteen band mate, vocalist Mike Vescera, in Riot On Mars.
 The project released their debut album, First Wave, on Zain Records in Japan in 2015.
-Guest musicians on the album include drummers BJ Zampa and Shane Gaalaas as well as vocalist Dan McCafferty of Nazareth fame who contributes vocals on a cover of the Nazareth classic, "Beggars Day".
+Guest musicians on the album include drummers BJ Zampa and Shane Gaalaas as well as vocalist Dan McCafferty of Nazareth fame who contributes vocals on a cover of the Nazareth song, "Beggars Day".